eatonphil/tinyprograms/README.md

    rule 1.
 1. Avoid unnecessarily complex syntax, even if the complex syntax is more idiomatic in the language.
 See rule 1.
-1. Copy program.yaml and implement the `prepare` and `run` settings so that your implementation is automatically tested in Github Actions.
+1. Copy program.yaml and implement the `source`, `authors`, `prepare` and `run` settings so that your implementation is automatically tested in Github Actions and set up correctly for the website.
 1. Definitely no 3rd-party libraries.
 And definitely not builtin libraries if they implement the entirety of the program.